wsw70/note/README.md

 ### Quick notes (`q`)

-This allows to create a full note from the command line without going theough an editor.
+This allows to create a full note from the command line without going through an editor.
 Typically, the equivalent of that scrap of paper you note a phone number on.

      note q some content /oh a title!/ can be anywhere" more content #atag